entigolabs/entigo-infralib-agent/README.md

 * agent_version - image version of Entigo Infralib Agent to use
 * base_image_source - source of Entigo Infralib Base Image to use
 * base_image_version - image version of Entigo Infralib Base Image to use, default uses the version from step
+* provider - provider values to add for all terraform steps
+  * inputs - variables for provider tf file
+  * aws - aws provider default and ignore tags to add
+  * kubernetes - kubernetes provider ignore annotations and labels to add
 * steps - list of steps to execute
   * name - name of the step
   * type - type of the step